Ouxsoft/phpmarkup/CODING_STANDARDS.md

 # PHPMarkup coding standards

+## Coding Guidelines

+*  PHPMarkup is built to adhere to the Unix philosophy.
+*  PHPMarkup is designed for use in other applications; not to be a monolithic solution.
+*  PHPMarkup use PHPDocs blocks.
+*  Classes use S.O.L.I.D.
+Design Principle.

+## Style Guidelines

 1. Variable names must be meaningful.
 One letter variable names must be avoided, except for places where the variable has no real meaning or a trivial meaning (e.g. `for (i=0; i<100; i++) ...`).